nrathnam/HiggsBoson_Kaggle/README.md

   Deepak:<br>
     * Featurre analysis - find what predictors have multicollinearity and analyze what can be dropped<br>
-    * Investigate if features can be dropped based on a mutated new fields using Particile Physics formulas<br><br>
+    * Investigate if features can be dropped based on a mutated new fields using Particile Physics formulas<br>
-    * Use R or Phython to create visualizations on feature analysis and engineering
+    * Use R or Phython to create visualizations on feature analysis and engineering<br>

   Nanda:<br>
     * Help Venkat on the Model Ensemble pipeline<br>